- The Hiaki language is only spoken by a few hundred people in the U.S.

 - The first volume is currently available on Amazon.

 At the University of Arizona, a team of linguists and Hiaki elders is committed to creating a learning grammar for the Hiaki language, a language with only a few hundred native speakers in the United States.
-The team, headed by Dr. Heidi Harley and Maria Leyva and graduate students Joe Sanchez, Alex Trueman and Hyun Kyoung Jung, has worked for the past two years to develop a volume that has been submitted for editing and publication, and will be used in language teaching in the future.
+The team, headed by Dr. Heidi Harley and Maria Leyva, has worked for several years to develop a volume that is now available and currently used in language teaching.
+Contributors to the volume include Jose Sanchez, Alex Trueman, Maria Florez Leyva, Santos Leyva Alvarez, Mercedes Turbino Blanco, Hyun-Kyoung Jung, Louise St. Amour, and Heidi Harley.

-Joe Sanchez, a graduate student in the Native American Masters program in Linguistics who graduated in May 2011, has worked with Harley’s team for roughly 6 years as a research assistant to compile a large database of transcribed and glossed Hiaki sentences using “Fieldworks Language Explorer” software.
-For the past two years he has developed lessons that comprise the learning grammar volume.
+Joe Sanchez, a graduate student in the Native American Masters program in Linguistics who graduated in May 2011, worked with Harley’s team for many years as a research assistant to compile a large database of transcribed and glossed Hiaki sentences using “Fieldworks Language Explorer” software.
+He has also spent several years developing lessons that comprise the learning grammar volume.

 A Hiaki learning grammar has not always existed.
 A learning grammar is one that a second language learner could understand.
 Previously, there only existed a teaching grammar manuscript imparted to Harley’s group by now-deceased linguistics professor Eloise Jelinek.